gaustin15/W4671_project/README.md

 Setting up the Environment
 -------------------------
 Most of the environment setup follows the DNABERT instructions at https://github.com/jerryji1993/DNABERT.
-The full setup for this project is outlined below (note the relative paths for the cloned repos and created folders are important, so be sure to run the commands in the order outlined below):
+This project requires a few other packages, so we provide the complete setup for this project below (note the relative paths for the cloned repos and created folders are important, so be sure to run the commands in the order outlined below):

 Create Environment
 ```